1 | Eastern stripe-bellied sand snake |

 7 | Puff adder |

 A thick, fat viper which measures up to 190cm, but is generally around 1 metre.
-Puff adders (Bitis arietans) control most of sub-Saharan Africa, and Mozambique is no exception.
-This species causes the highest number of snakebites in Mozambique, with its devastating cytotoxic venom.
+Puff adders (Bitis arietans) are the most widespread venomous snake in sub-Saharan Africa, and Mozambique is no exception to this rule.
+Statistics reveal that this species causes the highest number of snakebites in Mozambique.
+Its venom has few neurotoxins, but is rich in flesh-destroying cytotoxins.

-There was one safe haven from the puff adder: homes.
-Here, the stiletto snake and Mozambique spitting cobra dominated.
-The latter has a horrific tendency to bite people when sleeping, sneaking into their bedrooms, but puff adders barely ever invade households.
+There was one safe haven from the puff adder: households.
+Here, the stiletto snake and Mozambique spitting cobra dominated the danger statistics.
+The latter has a horrific tendency to bite people when sleeping, sneaking into their bedrooms in the dead of night, but puff adders hardly ever invade households.
 They’re lazy ambushers rather than explorers.
+Farmland and the outskirts of forests are their main hotspots, though they’re a highly flexible species which can even appear on beaches.

 Overall, the study reached a dire conclusion: that 319 Mozambique citizens die of snakebite annually, out of 20,000-30,000 across Sub-Saharan Africa.